tcrurav/github-pages-react-example/README.md

 npm run dev
 ```

-Now create a new repository with your own account and upload this project
+Now create a new repository with your own account, copy the url of your repo and start using it

 ```
 git remote add my-github-repo https://github.com/your-github-account/your-github-repo